matheuscscp/gke-metadata-server/README.md

 This project was not created by Google.
 Enterprise support from Google is not available. **Use this tool at your own risk.**
-*(But please do feel free to report bugs and CVEs, to request help and new features, and to [contribute](https://github.com/matheuscscp/gke-metadata-server/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).)*
+*(But please do feel free to report bugs and CVEs, request help, new features and [contribute](https://github.com/matheuscscp/gke-metadata-server/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).)*

 Furthermore, this tool is *not necessary* for using GCP Workload Identity Federation inside